 Drawing insights is the broader spectrum of reading between the lines.
 It is reading between the lines, situations, words spoken, the behavior displayed, information gathered, etc. It is going far and beyond explicitly given facts and trying to use your sensibilities to draw meaning out of it.
 Data given is common to all but drawing insights from it and making its application worthy, is where lies the scope for creativity to bloom.

 Do not expect different results when you are doing the same thing over and over again, or even different things the same old way.
 Unless you dare to break the norm and get out of the line, there isn’t a scope for you to stand out.

-All innovations, big or small, are made possible by either of the two ways: 1.
+Either of the two ways makes all innovations, big or small, possible: 1.
 Experimentation, 2.
 By chance…followed by experimentation to confirm that it wasn’t a one-time fluke.

 So trust your gut, take the risk and experiment.
 You’ll either end up screaming Eureka! or end up in failure.
 But as I said earlier, always fail with a smile, because his plans are always better than yours…

 We are all seeking the right answers, but are we asking the right questions?
 Or we even asking?